Perfect Smoked Pork Butt (Smoked Pork Shoulder)

+Just mix all ingredients in a large bowl.
 You can season the day of, or the day before.
 If you have time, do it the day before and then wrap the shoulder in foil or plastic wrap and keep in the refrigerator until ready to smoke.

-How to Smoke a Pork Shoulder
+How to Smoke a Pork Butt

 - Smoke – Target 250 degrees Fahrenheit for the first 3 – 4 hours.

-- Spritz – After 3 – 4 hours of smoke, use a spray bottle to lightly spray the shoulder every 30 minutes until the internal temperature of the pork butt is 165 degrees F.
+- Spritz – After 3 – 4 hours of smoke, use a spray bottle to lightly spray the shoulder every 30 minutes until the internal temperature of the pork butt reaches 165 degrees F.

 - Wrap – After the internal temperature of the pulled pork hits 165 degrees, wrap the shoulder in foil or butcher paper and reinsert your remote probe meat thermometer.